Looking for a specific release?

 OpenPGP Public Keys

-Source and binary executables are signed by the release manager using their OpenPGP key.
-The release managers and binary builders since Python 2.3 have been:
+Source and binary executables are signed by the release manager or binary builder using their OpenPGP key.
+Release files for currently supported releases are signed by the following:

 gpg --verify Python-3.6.2.tgz.asc